 Place a crumpled up pieces of newspaper or a box full of baking soda at the bottom of the box or wardrobe.
 Both newspaper and baking soda are household items that naturally attract and neutralize scents.
 Leave your clothes enclosed for at least 72 hours, preferably more.

-There’s a fine line when it comes to fragrances.
+There’s a fine line when it comes to applying perfumes and body powders.
 While they can serve as an enhancement to any outfit, adding too much will ultimately do more harm than good.
-However, with these methods you’ll able to refresh any garment and be ready to reapply your favorite scent again the next time.
+However, with these methods you’ll able to refresh any garment and be ready to reapply your go-to scent again the next time.
 Check out our newest fragrances and don’t worry if you go a little overboard with them, with this newfound knowledge it’s nothing you can’t fix.